Charter Communications: 2014–2017: Acquisition of Time Warner Cable and Bright House Networks

 In late March 2015, Charter announced plans to purchase Bright House Networks from Advance/Newhouse for $10.4 billion in a combination of cash and equities convertible to Charter stock.
 The deal was contingent on, among other approvals, the completion of Charter's transactions with Comcast, and the expiration of Time Warner Cable's right of first offer to buy Bright House itself (which was not expected to be exercised in light of the merger with Comcast).
 However, facing potential difficulties in reaching regulatory approval, Comcast called off its merger with Time Warner Cable in April 2015.

 On May 26, 2015, Charter and Time Warner Cable announced that they had entered into a definitive agreement for Charter to merge with Time Warner Cable in a deal valued at $78.7 billion.
 Charter also confirmed that it would continue with its proposed acquisition of Bright House Networks under slightly modified terms.
 The deal was subject to regulatory approval, although the deal was expected to face less scrutiny from the FCC than the Comcast/TWC deal, as the companies were relatively smaller, and their media holdings are not as extensive as those of Comcast.
-The TWC and Bright House systems were to be migrated to Charter's Spectrum brand following the conclusion of the merger.
+The TWC and Bright House systems as well as Charter Cable were to be migrated to the Spectrum brand following the conclusion of the merger.

 Liberty Broadband will invest a further $5 billion in Charter and will ultimately hold about 20% ownership in the combined entity.
 Advance/Newhouse will own about 14%, and other current Time Warner Cable shareholders are expected to hold a combined 44% stake.
 The merger was approved by the Department of Justice and FCC on April 25, 2016; it is subject to conditions, including a requirement that Charter must not implement usage-based billing, nor use its dominant position in the market to impact the online video industry – which includes a prohibition on charging for interconnections.
-Charter was also required to expand its services to 2 million new households, with at least 1 million being in markets where competing providers operate.
+Charter was also required to expand its services to two million new households, with at least one million being in markets where competing providers operate.